BepInEx/bepinex-docs/articles/user_guide/upgrading.md

 ## Migrating from Sybaris 2.x

-1. Delete **all occurences** of the following DLLs in the game's folder:
+1. Delete **all occurrences** of the following DLLs in the game's folder:
     * `ExIni.dll`
     * `UnityInjector.dll`
     * `Mono.Cecil.dll`